onyx-platform/onyx/README.md

 ### What is it?

-- a cloud scale, fault tolerant, distributed computation system
+- a masterless, cloud scale, fault tolerant, distributed computation system
 - written in Clojure, for Clojure
 - batch and stream processing hybrid
 - exposes an information model for the description and construction of distributed workflows